-Review of the Local Plan which will seek to ensure that housing need is met in the housing market area.
+Review of the Local Plan which will seek to ensure that housing need is met in the District and in the wider housing market area.
 It will plan for additional growth in the latter part of this plan period and in the period up to 2036.

-Preparation of the Housing and Economic Land Availability Assessment to provide robust evidence of sites which will be developable over the plan period.
+Completion of the Housing and Economic Land Availability Assessment to provide robust evidence of sites which will be developable over the plan period.